djyt/cannonball/README.md

 * Chris White - Project creator.

 Getting Started
 ---------------

+CannonBall is coded in C++ and makes use of the SDL 2 and Boost libraries.
-Cannonball has been successfully built for Windows, Mac OS X, Linux, Open Pandora and the Raspberry Pi.
+CannonBall has been successfully built for Windows, Mac OS X, Linux, Open Pandora and the Raspberry Pi.
+CannonBall can use OpenGL, OpenGLES (mobile platforms) or plain SDL2 for rendering.

+I have recently deprecated support for SDL 1, to focus on SDL 2.
+But feel free to grab an older version from github if you need it.

 * Install your favourite C++ environment (e.g. GCC, Visual Studio, Xcode, MingGW etc.)
 * Install [CMake](http://www.cmake.org/).
 This generates your platform and compiler build files.
-* Extract the [Boost Library](http://www.boost.org/) somewhere, for example: c:\coding\lib\boost_1_51_0
+* Extract the [Boost Library](http://www.boost.org/) somewhere, for example: c:\coding\lib\boost_1_74_0
-* Extract the [SDL Library](http://www.libsdl.org/download-1.2.php) somewhere, for example: c:\coding\lib\SDL-1.2.15
+* Extract the [SDL Development Library](https://www.libsdl.org/download-2.0.php) somewhere, for example: c:\coding\lib\SDL2-2.0.12
-* Read the SDL documentation & compile the SDL Library for your system.
+* Read the SDL documentation & build the SDL Library for your system.
+* Windows only: I needed to copy cannonball/cmake/windows_copy_to_sdl2_lib_directory/sdl2-config.cmake to c:\coding\lib\SDL2-2.0.12
-* Windows only, download and install the [Direct 8.1 SDK](https://archive.org/details/dx81sdk_full)
+* Windows only: download and install the [Direct 8.1 SDK](https://archive.org/details/dx81sdk_full)
 * Extract the Cannonball code somewhere, for example: c:\coding\cannonball
 * You may need to create a .cmake file for your system to configure specific options.
 See the cmake subdirectory for more details.
-If not, the default.cmake file will be used.

 Build
 -----